 While Irish terriers are energetic dogs, they do not need hours of physical activity on a daily basis.
 A 30-minute walk around the park is plenty for your pet’s health, and even better if they have an open yard at home.
 The Irish Setter also loves a good game of catch due to their instinctive drive to chase things.
 Whether playing tug of war or hide-and-seek, your Irish Setter is happiest when he gets to play any type of challenging game.

 On average, the breed standard for the Irish Terrier lifetime is about 13 to 15 years old.

 Irish Terrier Breed Popularity

-Although they were once among the most popular breeds in all of Britain and Ireland, their popularity has dwindled to a steady rate in more recent years.
+Although they were once among the most popular breeds in all of Britain and Ireland, their popularity has dwindled at a steady rate in more recent years.
 Today, the American Kennel Club has ranked the Irish Terrier as the 115th most popular dog breed in the United States.

 Irish Terrier Feeding Requirements

-An Irish Terrier should consume between 1 to 1.5 cups of high-quality food a day, split into two equal meals.
+An Irish Terrier should consume between 1 to 1.5 cups of high-quality food daily, split into two equal meals.
 However, keep in mind that the amount of food may fluctuate depending on the dog’s size, age, activity level, and metabolism.
 For a more specific feeding regimen, consult with your veterinarian.

 Irish Terrier Grooming

 The wiry double coat of the Irish Terrier should be brushed with a natural bristle brush weekly to prevent matting.
 Their coat should also be stripped by handle a few times a year in order to keep their staple coat texture and remove dead hair.
 If you don’t care about keeping their wiry coat, many owners will have it clipped, which will make the coat softer and lighter.